functionguyy/technical_art/C_tutorials/c_variables.md

 format specifier `%u` and `%d` respectively.

 The integer type flavor you specify in a variable's declaration determines the range of values that can be stored through the variable.
+This range of values represented by each of the integer type flavors varies from one machine to another.

-The range of values represented by each of the integer types flavors varies from one machine to another.
-However, the table below shows the range of values for each integer type flavors on most 64-bits Linux machines.
+The following table shows the range of values for each flavor of an integer type variable on most 64-bits Linux machines:

 |Type | Memory allocation | Value range
 --- | --- | ---